Skip to Content

 5 Successful Square Foot Gardening Principles

 Starting with one bed is manageable, and you can learn as you grow.
-Add more beds later as your experience increases.
+Later, as your experience increases, you can add more beds.

 This 4'x 8' (1.2m x 2.4m) raised bed has three varieties of peppers, 4 different herbs, carrots, spinach, lettuce, cabbage, onions, flowers, and more.